foundriesio/docs/source/reference-manual/security/secure-boot-uefi.rst

   Master key certificate.
   Only one PK may exist on the system as a RSA-2048 X509 certificate.
-  The PK private key can sign UEFI environment variable changes or KEK, DB, and DBX changes that can be validated by the PK certificate.
+  The PK private key can sign UEFI environment variable changes, or KEK, DB, and DBX changes, that can be validated by the PK certificate.
   The PK cannot be used for signing binaries that are verified at boot time.

 **Key Exchange Keys (KEKs)**